syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

 ### Manually defining columns

-You can directly define the columns to GridViewDefinition.DataGrid when`AutoGenerateColumns` is `false`.
-When the relation is manually defined, you can define the columns directly to the GridViewDefinition.DataGrid by adding desired column to the `SfDataGrid.Columns` collection.
+You can directly define the columns to GridViewDefinition.DataGrid when[AutoGenerateColumns](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGenerateColumns.html) is `false`.
+When the relation is manually defined, you can define the columns directly to the GridViewDefinition.DataGrid by adding desired column to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~Columns.html) collection.

 {% tabs %}
 {% highlight c# %}